Kyle Lewis’ hot start continues in Mariners’ second consecutive walk-off win vs. White Sox

-It is so very early in Kyle Lewis’ professional career.
-Certainly way too soon to proclaim any sort of career potential based solely on his production.
+It is so very early in Kyle Lewis’ professional career, and it’s certainly way too soon to proclaim any sort of career potential based on his limited production.

-But there’s no denying what the former first-round pick has displayed so far, namely as a jolt of electricity to the end of this otherwise forgettable 2019 season.
+But there’s no denying what the former first-round pick has displayed so far as a shot of electricity to the end of the Mariners’ otherwise forgettable 2019 season.

-Lewis did it again, hitting his fourth home run in the sixth game of his first big-league season, and again it was in a big spot.
-His three-run blast over the wall in dead center gave the Mariners life in the bottom of the eighth inning.
+Lewis did it again, hitting his fourth home run in the sixth game of his big-league career, and again it was in a big spot.
+His three-run blast over the wall in dead center gave the Mariners life in the bottom of the eighth inning as he pointed to his brother in the T-Mobile Park stands after crossing home plate.

+“I’m just trying to see how things go, get in the flow of it and give it my best shot every day,” Lewis said.
+“It’s been a lot of fun.”

-Then in the ninth, Lewis advanced Austin Nola from first to third hit of the game before Nola scored from third on Tom Murphy’s bases-loaded walk-off walk in the Mariners’ 11-10 comeback victory over the Chicago White Sox on Sunday at T-Mobile Park.
+Then in the ninth Lewis advanced Austin Nola from first to third on his third hit of the game before Nola scored on Tom Murphy’s bases-loaded walk-off walk in the Mariners’ 11-10 comeback victory over the Chicago White Sox on Sunday.

-It was their second walk-off win in as many days after Omar Narvaez’s walk-off home run in the 10th inning Saturday night.
+It was the Mariners’ (62-88) second walk-off win in as many days after Omar Narvaez’s walk-off home run in the 10th inning Saturday night.

+But how about this scintillating first week for Lewis?
+He is the first player in Mariners history with four home runs in his first six games and his nine RBI is the most in franchise history through six games.

+“I would say it’s been pretty good,” Mariners manager Scott Servais said.
+“That’s a good way to start your Mariners career.

+“Even today you start thinking he’s missing some pitches he had been on.
+Doesn’t faze him.
+He stays with his approach.”

-He’s reached base in all six games he’s played, and that eighth-inning shot was the spark the Mariners needed in a five-run rally to tie the game.
+Lewis has reached base in all six games he’s played, and that eighth-inning shot was the spark the Mariners needed in a five-run rally to tie the game.
 They entered the frame trailing, 10-5.

+That’s why it’s not hard to see why many Mariners fans have already started passing the torch of the club’s future to this 24-year-old from Georgia.
+But he’s keeping this in perspective.

+“I don’t think you can put a torch on somebody after a week of games,” Lewis said.
+“It takes awhile to get that.
+But I’m just going to keep working.
+It’s hard to live in that back and forth when this is such a roller-coaster ride.
+There are ups and downs and you just got to live with it and be who you are.”

-Except if he needs any notifying, maybe fellow rookie Justus Sheffield can attest to just how suddenly things can go from really good to really not in big-league baseball.
+And if he needs any notifying, maybe fellow rookie Justus Sheffield can attest to just how suddenly things can go from really good to really not in big-league baseball

 Sheffield, in his fifth MLB start, went from what was shaping to be the best outing of his season to chaos when the White Sox scored eight runs on him and reliever Brandon Brennan in the fifth inning to erase the Mariners’ 5-0 lead.